 There is a reason why Arabica is the most popular coffee and the most consumed one.
 It is believed to be the first coffee species that was cultivated by humans.
-And currently, this coffee breed contributes to 60% of the global coffee production.
+And currently, this coffee breed contributes to 60% of global coffee production.

 Arabica Coffee was found in Yemen and documented by the 12th century.
 It is well documented in ancient Arab artifacts that Arab scholars used Arabica coffee to prolong their working hours.

-The best kind of Arabica coffee is grown in Sumatra and Java of Indonesia.
+The best kind of Arabica coffee is grown in Sumatra and Java in Indonesia.
 They are known for their low acidity and heavy body.
 This is why they are ideal for blending with coffee from Central America and East Africa.